Generative Neural Operators through Diffusion Last Layer: Experimental Details

 \subsection{Architectural Details}

-\paragraph{FNO backbone.} Across all benchmarks, we use the Fourier Neural Operator (FNO) \cite{Li20} as the backbone neural operator.
-We employ $4$ Fourier layers with hidden width $64$, and retain $32$ Fourier modes per spatial dimension (i.e., $[32]$ in 1D and $[32,32]$ in 2D).
-Unless stated otherwise, the backbone maps $1\!\to\!1$ channels, and the same architecture is reused as a feature extractor when constructing conditioning embeddings.
+\paragraph{FNO backbone.} Across all benchmarks, we use FNO as the backbone neural operator.
+Unless stated otherwise, the backbone maps one input channel to one output channel.
+In both 1D and 2D, we use hidden width $64$, four Fourier layers, and retain $32$ Fourier modes per spatial dimension, namely $[32]$ in 1D and $[32,32]$ in 2D.
+The same FNO specification is used to construct the conditioning embedders in DLL.

-\paragraph{FNO with dropout.} For the Monte Carlo dropout baseline (\texttt{FNO-d}), we use the same FNO architecture and enable dropout in the channel-MLP blocks during inference (dropout probability $p=0.2$).
-Predictive distributions are approximated by sampling an ensemble (typically $K=32$ forward passes).
+\paragraph{FNO dropout.} For the Monte Carlo dropout baseline, we use the same FNO architecture and apply dropout only in the channel MLP blocks, with dropout probability $p=0.2$.
+At test time, predictive distributions are approximated by repeated stochastic forward passes.
+In our experiments, we use $K=32$ samples.

-\paragraph{PNO.} For probabilistic operator baselines, we adopt a reparameterized latent-variable formulation (\texttt{PNO}) built on an FNO backbone.
-The model outputs two channels corresponding to a location and scale parameterization and is trained with an energy-score objective, using a small number of samples per training example (default $8$) and a larger ensemble at evaluation (typically $K=32$).
+\paragraph{PNO.} PNO uses the same FNO backbone, with the final layer outputting two channels for a location scale parameterization.
+The scale is obtained through a softplus transform.
+Training uses a reparameterized sampling scheme with an energy score objective.
+The base configuration uses $8$ samples per training example, while evaluation uses $K=32$ predictive samples.

-\paragraph{DM and LDM.} For grid-based generative baselines, we consider pixel-space diffusion (\texttt{DM}) and latent diffusion (\texttt{LDM}). \texttt{DM} uses conditional U-Net backbones (1D and 2D variants) trained by flow matching with horizon $T=10$. \texttt{LDM} follows a two-stage pipeline: we first train an autoencoder (VAE-style) to obtain a compact latent representation of the target field, and then train a conditional U-Net in latent space under the same flow-matching objective.
-Conditioning is done by concatenating the condition features with the network input.
+\paragraph{DM and LDM.} For grid based generative baselines, we consider DM and LDM.
+Both are trained with a flow matching objective and EMA of the model weights.
+DM uses conditional U-Net backbones in 1D and 2D, with conditioning performed by channel wise concatenation of the conditioning field and the noisy state.
+LDM uses a two stage pipeline.
+We first train a VAE style autoencoder with latent width $z_{\mathrm{ch}}=4$, double latent channel parameterization enabled, and KL weight $10^{-6}$.
+We then train a conditional U-Net in latent space with the same flow matching objective.
+In the current configuration, conditioning for LDM is obtained from the frozen autoencoder encoder and concatenated channel wise with the noisy latent.